tk-aria/gollvm/README.md

  * source code for the unit tests

-## Building and running llvm-goparse
+## Building and running llvm-goc

-The executable llvm-goparse is a driver program that runs the gofrontend parser on a specific go program, with the LLVM-specific backend instance connected to the parser.
+The executable llvm-goc is the main compiler driver for gollvm; it functions as a compiler (consuming source for a Go package and producing an object file) and will eventually include any necessary invocations of the linker or assembler.
 This program not fully usable on its own at the moment; using it requries a companion gccgo installation.

 ```
 // From within <workarea>/build.opt:

-% ninja llvm-goparse
+% ninja llvm-goc
 % cat micro.go
 package foo
 func Bar() int {
 	return 1
 }
-% ./bin/llvm-goparse -fgo-pkgpath=foo -O3 -o micro.s micro.go
+% ./bin/llvm-goc -fgo-pkgpath=foo -O3 -o micro.s micro.go
 %
 ```

-## Using llvm-goparse in combination with a GCCGO installation
+## Using llvm-goc in combination with a GCCGO installation

-At the moment llvm-goparse is not capable of building the Go libraries + runtime (libgo), which makes it difficult/unwieldy to use for running actual Go programs.
-As an interim workaround, I've written a shim/wrapper script that allows you to use llvm-goparse in combination with an existing GCCGO installation, using gccgo for the runtime/libraries and the linking step, but llvm-goparse for any compilation.
+At the moment the CMake build/install support for libgo is not entirely on line, which makes it difficult/unwieldy to use for running actual Go programs.
+As an interim workaround, I've written a shim/wrapper script that allows you to use llvm-goc in combination with an existing GCCGO installation, using gccgo for the runtime/libraries and the linking step, but llvm-goc for any compilation.

 The wrapper script can be found in the tools/ subdir.
 To use it, build a copy of GCCGO and run "make install" to copy the bits into an install directory.
 From the GCCGO install directory, you can insert the wrapper by running it with the "--install" option: